DenisZhilkin/MT5-PaperTrade/Readme.md

 # Real Time Tester

-### Simple and Powerfull tool for testing your trading strategies on Real market in Real time
+### Simple and Powerfull library for testing your trading strategies on Real market in Real time
 ---
 ## [ i! ] This project is developing now...
 ---